gmac/backbone.epoxy/README.md

 	<script src="backbone-min.js"></script>
 	<script src="backbone.epoxy.min.js"></script>

+You may choose to replace Underscore with the [Lo-Dash](http://lodash.com "Lodash.js") alternative (Epoxy's test suite runs slightly faster using Lo-Dash, although the difference is not drastic).

 ## Help & Documentation

 For all complete information and documentation, visit the project's website at [epoxyjs.org](http://epoxyjs.org "Epoxy.js").